 Many Singaporean piano students lead a very busy and hectic lifestyle in Singapore.
 Whether you are a student or a working adult, you lead a busy life.
 Therefore, all the following tips are very easy to implement and specific to Singaporean pianists.
 The following tips will require minimal effort yet still help you become a master pianist!

 First and foremost, get a piano teacher.
 The reason for this instead of trying to fully self learn is that you shortcut the learning curve.
 There is no doubt that you can master becoming a great pianist without a teacher.
 However, a teacher can help you navigate the difficulties and help you get there in less than half or even a quarter of the time!
 There are two ways you can get a piano teacher in Singapore.
 You can either go to a physical music school such as Yamaha or Cristofori or Lowrey or you can go to hire a private music teacher in Singapore from a piano teacher agency in Singapore such as SGLearnPiano or The Happy Pianist.
 With a piano teacher, you will need to experiment.
 The teacher will tell you exactly what to do and what not to do to become a great pianist.
+Click here to find out more about pricing for local lessons.

 Second of all, it is more important to practise consistently than it is to practise intensely each time.
 What I mean is that you should not overkill during your practice sessions.
 You do not want to get overly excited and perform 5 hour practice sessions daily because it is your school holiday now, and then be unable to keep to the exact same schedule once your school or work starts.
 It is more important to think long term and keep each practice session short.
 You want to keep the piano practice sessions short enough such that you can play it regardless of the day throughout the entire year in Singapore.
 Think about the typical busy periods of your life.
 If you are a student in Singapore, how much can you practise during your school exam periods of busy project periods?
 If you are a working adult in Singapore, how much can you practise on the piano during the work busy crunch periods of the year?
 Make sure that you account for the busiest days, and work backwards.
 You want to practise every day.
 Keep the amount of time you practise the same, even if it means that it will be only 10 or 20 minutes each day.